kempniu/evmapy/README.rst

   - if *type* is *key*: the key(s) to "press" (see ``/usr/include/linux/input.h`` for a list of valid values),
   - if *type* is *exec*: the command(s) to run,

-- *trigger*:

-  - *normal*: action will be performed immediately,
-  - *long*: action will only be performed once the event has been active for 1 second (i.e. you keep a key/button pressed or an analog stick tilted for that long).
+- *hold*: if set to *true*, this action will only be triggered after keeping the key/button pressed or an analog stick tilted for 1 second; otherwise, it will be triggered immediately.

 Each axis and button has 2 more properties: